url-kaist/HeLiMOS-PointCloud-Toolbox/README.md

 ```
 ### 4. HeLiMOS merger: Synchronizing and combining individual clouds into merged cloud

+`helimos_merger` synchronizes and merges four individual point clouds into a single, unified point cloud.
+When you run this tool, the four point clouds captured around the same timestamp are merged into the **Ouster frame** and saved in the **HeLiMOS format** within a folder named `Merged`.

 if you want to use `helimos_merger`,
 ```bash
 ./helimos_merger
 ```

-HeLiMOS merger synchronizes and merges four individual point clouds into a single, unified point cloud.
-When you run this tool, the four point clouds captured around the same timestamp are merged into the **Ouster frame** and saved in the HeLiMOS format within a folder named `Merged`.
+Then you will obtain the following Merged scan data.

 ```bash
 ${savePath} # e.g., /path/to/HeLiMOS/sequence
 ├── Aeva